-Prerequisites: Computer programming, Digital Logic Design.
+Prerequisites: Programming for Problem Solving, Digital Logic Design.

 - 1. To impart necessary and practical knowledge of components of Internet of Things. - 2.
 To introduce the Python Scripting Language which is used in many IoT devices. - 3.
 To introduce the Raspberry Pi platform, that is widely used in IoT applications. - 4.
 Develop the required skills to build real-life IoT based projects.